Please ensure you view our Full-Terms-Conditions-July_2023

 The Purchase Price:

-As Buyer, you will pay: a) the Hammer Price; b) a premium of 17.5% of the Hammer Price if bidding in the room, telephone bidding or leaving a commission bid; an additional 3% premium will be charged for all bidding via the online platform; c.) any artist’s resale right royalty payable on the sale of the Lot; and d) any VAT due.
+As Buyer, you will pay: a) the Hammer Price; b) a premium of 20% of the Hammer Price if bidding in the room, telephone bidding or leaving a commission bid and when bidding via SAS LIVE; an additional 5% premium will be charged for all bidding via the online platform the-saleroom; c.) any artist’s resale right royalty payable on the sale of the Lot; and d) any VAT due.

 You shall be liable for the payment of any VAT applicable on the Hammer Price and premium due for a Lot.
 We will charge VAT at the current rate at the date of the auction.
 Items in our catalogue may be marked in the following ways: (*) indicates that VAT is payable by the buyer on the hammer price as well as being an element in the buyer's premium.
 VAT will be chargeable at the standard rate (presently 20%).
 This imposition of VAT is likely to be because the seller is registered for VAT within the European Union and is not operating the Dealer’s Margin Scheme or because VAT is due at 20% on importation into the UK. (**) indicates that the lot has been imported from outside the European Union.
 [These lots are liable to the standard rate of VAT (currently 20%); in certain circumstances these lots will incur a reduced rate of VAT (5%) on the hammer price and buyer's premium].
 The rate will be clearly indicated.
 Lots which do not have either of the above symbols have no VAT payable on the hammer price.
 This is because such lots are sold using the Auctioneers' Margin Scheme.
 The VAT included within the premium is not recoverable as input tax.